ChipCastleDotCom/meteor-bootstrap-grayscale/README.md

 To use this as a brochure site, do the following to get started:
-* [Install Meteor using the instructions on their site](https://www.meteor.com/install) for your platform.
+* [Install Meteor using the instructions on their site](https://www.meteor.com/install) for your platform

 * Download this repository on GitHub

 * Unzip the archive

-* Change into the directory, type `meteor` and press the Enter key.
+* Change into the directory, type `meteor` and press the Enter key

+* Visit the site by pointing your browser to http://localhost:3000

 ## Creator